justodepp/NewsFeedApp/README.md

 # Instructions

 You need an API key from The Guardian API.
 Go to the class `QueryUtils`, find the `createStringUrl()` method and replace the query parameter value "test" for your API key.
-Otherwise you can use the api-key for test.
+  Otherwise you can use the test api-key.

 # Screenshot